 When sodium polyacrylate comes in contact with urine, it turns it into a gel.
 This is what keeps your baby’s sensitive areas as dry as possible!

 This is why it’s also important to get the right size for your little one.
 A loose diaper could sag off and lead to spills and other messes, making the drying technology useless.

-A super tight diaper, on the other hand, could be uncomfortable for your child.
+On the other hand, a super tight diaper could be uncomfortable for your child.
 It won’t give enough room for the best absorption.

 Once you find the right sizes for your baby’s diaper, it’s time to figure out how many you’ll need for every step of the way!

 A newborn (0-2 months old) goes through about 10-12 diaper changes a day.
 This number could be higher or lower depending on your newborn.

 Using this estimate, your baby would need about 600-720 newborn diapers for two months during their newborn stage.
 So basically, many diapers.

 On the plus side, babies have fewer bowel movements as they grow older.
 The older your newborn gets, the fewer diapers they’ll need!